awelearning/Buttons/README.txt

 A Moodle 2.5 theme containing a renderer which will display category and subcategory names as buttons whenever an image is uploaded for that category.

 Images for the buttons should be 220 x 86 pixels and named after the categoryid, ie: for categoryid=90, name the image "90.png".
 Upload the images to the pix/catimg folder.
+Currently this folder contains the images from the Hartpury site, for reference only.
+Please delete them.

 In Moodle settings choose Site Administration -> Front Page -> Front Page Settings ->